Kong/docs.konghq.com/app/docs/0.13.x/admin-api.md

 #### Precedence

-Plugins can be added globally (all APIs), on a single API, single Consumer, or a combination of both an API and a Consumer.
-Additionally, a given plugin (e.g. `key-auth`) will only run once per request, even if it is configured twice (e.g. globally *and* on an API).
+Plugins can be added globally (all Services), on a single Service, a single route, a single Consumer, or a combination of both Service/Route and a Consumer.
+Additionally, a given plugin (e.g. `key-auth`) will only run once per request, even if it is configured twice (e.g. globally *and* on a Service).

 Therefore, there exists an order of precedence when the same plugin is applied to different entities with different configurations.
 This order implies that